NebN/unraid-simple-monitoring-api/README.md

 > [!NOTE]
 > From version 0.4 disk and memory measurements include decimals.
 You can decide which units to use.
-> If you're using `number` is Homepage's `services.yaml` values will still show as whole numbers, if you wish to display decimals you can change `number` to `float`.
+> If you're using `number` in Homepage's `services.yaml` values will still show as whole numbers, if you wish to display decimals you can change `number` to `float`.
 > Percentages will also include more decimal places, all rounding logic has been removed from the API, and the raw floats will be returned.
 Homepage's `format: percent` will format percentages appropriately.

 # Unraid Simple Monitoring API